linklab-uva/f1tenth_gtc_tutorial/README.md

 ```console
 user@computer:$ roslaunch console mapping.launch
 ```
-You should now see the initial 2D map built by the car from the current laser scan data in rviz.
-As you drive the car using teh teleop terminal and the WASD keys, you should see the rviz map getting updated as more parts of the world come into the field of view of the LIDAR.
+You should now see the initial 2D map built by the car from the current laser scan data in *rviz*.
+As you drive the car using the teleop terminal and the WASD keys, you should see the *rviz* map getting updated as more parts of the world come into the field of view of the LIDAR.

 Once you have driven around the environment, you should notice that a closed map is generated using the *rviz* visualization tool.
 It is not necessary to drive the entire loop manually as partial maps are also good enough for the next step.
 We now proceed to save the map generated using the following command: